-A: Conference services and we accept all forms of payment!
+A: Conference Services and we accept all forms of payment!

 Q: I'm a graduating senior and this is my last SRMUN.
-I am heartbroken but I hear being a staff member seems like just about the best opportunity, EVER!
+I am heartbroken but I hear being a staff member seems just about the best opportunity, EVER!
 How do I get involved?

 A: Great question, delegate!
 Announcements will be made throughout the conference on where to hand in applications.
 Applications will be available at your dais' table.
-I encourage you to ask staff members about their experience, we guarantee it will change your life!
+In addition, the application can be filled out online, check it out on our webpage!
+We encourage you to ask staff members about their experience, we guarantee it will change your life!

 Q: I cannot wait to be a SRMUN delegate again, but I don't want to wait an entire year - what can I do?
-A: SRMUN Charlotte 2018 at the Omni Hotel in Uptown is your answer!
+A: Easy Answer!
+Register today for SRMUN Charlotte 2019 at the Omni Hotel located in uptown Charlotte.
 Registration is now open!
+Feel free to use Conference Services to register!